 You can attach a file to a message on LinkedIn if you want to share it with a contact.
-Make sure you only share files with people you know.
+Make sure you share files only with people you know.
 This file can be a video clip, a document, a spreadsheet, a slide deck, a Portable Document Format (PDF) file, a photo, or an audio clip, among others.
 Note, however, that file sharing can only be done via a PC.
-To share a file on LinkedIn, follow the instructions below.
+To share a file on LinkedIn, follow the instructions.

-1. Log in to LinkedIn on a PC.
+1. Log in to in LinkedIn on a PC.
 Click .
 This will open the Messaging page.
-Open a chat window with a contact you want to send a file to by clicking his or her name on the menu on the left side of the page.
-This will open your existing chat with him or her.
+If you want to send a file, open a chat window and then click your contact's name on the menu on the left side of the page.
+This will open your existing chat with your chosen contact.